 A survey of concepts and data related to the arousal and direction of behavior.
-Prerequisite(s): PSY 101
+Prerequisite(s): PSY 101 classical conditioning, operant learning, reinforcement theory, and stimulus control of behavior.
+Prerequisite(s): PSY 101 or permission of instructor.

 PSY 326 - Psychology of Learning (3)